 After the circumcision, you may notice a small amount of blood on your baby’s diaper.
 If the bloodstain is larger than the size of a quarter, call your doctor right away.
 You should also call your doctor if:

-- The wound does not stop bleeding
+- The wound doesn’t stop bleeding.

-- Your baby has a temperature of 100.4°F or higher
+- Your baby has a temperature of 100.4°F or higher.

 Copyright © American Academy of Family Physicians